Jorg8383/LeetFleet/README.md

 - Ian Foster

 We would also like to thank the creators of the Redis Stack docker image used within this application.
 This is the [link](https://hub.docker.com/r/redis/redis-stack) to the Docker Hub page this was found.

+We also would like to thank the creators of the wot-hive which was used in this project, the original git repository is available [here](https://github.com/oeg-upm/wot-hive)

 ## License